Yapping72/social-media-hadoop/README.md

 Create a json file and populate it with company_codes and company_names (see '../scraper/Industry/Financials' for example).
 Run the start_multiple_scrapes() instead of start_one_scrape().
 You can also adopt the same approach to use multiple chrome sessions to scrape multiple companies in each session.
 Each instance of main.py will use a different company_list and facebook accounts.
 * Note that you may need to solve the captchas that appear on each login.
 Fresh glassdoor accounts less prone to Captcha verification on login.
 * Modify the FILE_PATH variable in main.

+# Analysis
+View README.md file in hadoop_analysis folder to see how data sets can be analyzed.